anna0625/anna0625/README.md

 :round_pushpin: currently lives in Melbourne.

-:🎓: a recent graduate and junior front-end web developer.
+🎓 a recent graduate and junior front-end web developer.

-:computer: I work with React.

 :ninja: I'm skilled at React | MaterialUI.